 - Definitive Purchase Agreement

-Describe Integration Planning/Integration
+Describe Integration Planning

 - During this step, detailed Integration Plans are developed.
 These plans identify the priority items to be addressed operationally after the deal is closed.